SaerusTierialis/tModLoader_Homepage/Polls.md

 # Active Polls

-1. [Which classes would you like to receive their abilities next?](https://strawpoll.com/hcrc3rcp) *(Saint already has its abilities)*
+1. [Which classes would you like to receive their abilities next?](https://strawpoll.com/hcrc3rcp) *(Saint already has abilities but there will be a few changes)*

 1. [Should this mod be renamed to something better during the revamp?](https://strawpoll.com/9haw9fra)